LA County Mandates Masks In Retail Stores, Indoor Venues

 The new mandate comes as daily coronavirus cases have spiked, along with the spread of the more contagious Delta variant of Covid-19.

 L.A.
-County recorded 1,077 average new cases per day for the week ending on Wednesday, and 1,537 cases alone on Thursday.
-That compares to the average of 173 new cases per day recorded for the week before California lifted most mitigation mandates on June 15.
+County recorded 1,077 average new cases per day for the week ending on Wednesday and 1,537 cases alone on Thursday.
+That compares to 173 per day in the week before California lifted most mitigation mandates on June 15.

-The end of most Covid restrictions last month came several months after the second wave of the virus that hit California started to recede.
+The end of most Covid restrictions last month came several months after the second wave of the virus in California started to recede.

 Restrictions last year and during that second wave were devastating for businesses in L.A. and throughout the state.
 The latest mandate, while requiring masks, does not lower capacities for any businesses.